Lilia Cuntapay: Six Degrees of Separation from Lilia Cuntapay and onwards

 Cuntapay played a fictionalized version of herself in the independent mockumentary Six Degrees of Separation from Lilia Cuntapay—described as a bittersweet fictional account on Cuntapay's life as a Philippine showbiz extra, an entry to the 2011 Cinema One Originals and directed by Antoinette H. Jadaone.
 The film won six awards in the 2011 Cinema One Originals Digital Film Festival, including a Best Actress award for Cuntapay.

 Cuntapay's last film appearance was My Bebe Love in 2015, which was an entry in the 2015 Metro Manila Film Festival.
 Cuntapay's final TV show appearance was in the action series FPJ's Ang Probinsyano.

 Personal life

-Cuntapay never remarried but adopted 3 children: Gilmore, Magdalena and Elma.
+Cuntapay never remarried but adopted three children: Gilmore, Magdalena and Elma.

 Death

 On August 5, 2016, it was confirmed that Cuntapay suffered from a spinal cord illness and that she was unable to walk.
 She sought help from her friends and colleagues in the film industry to be able to raise money for her treatment.
 On August 20, at about 6 a.m, Cuntapay died in her son's home at Barangay Tartarabang in Pinili, Ilocos Norte; she was 80.
 Her grave was initially unkempt and marked only by a dilapidated tarpaulin due to her family's lack of funds to maintain it.
-In October 2019, it was subsequently reported that her grave had been properly marked and its surroundings cleaned after help from the provincial and local government.
+In October 2019, it was subsequently reported that her grave had been properly marked and its surroundings cleaned after help from the provincial and local governments.